 Clean and Maintain Exhaust Fan Covers/Filters

 Exhaust fans in the bathroom and kitchen have removable covers.
 Some are held in place by small wire clips.
-Others are simply pushed into slots.
+Others are pushed into slots.

 Operate the Water Heater TPR Valve

-The TPR, temperature and pressure relief, valve is typically mounted on the top or side of the tank.
-When the temperature inside the tank exceeds a certain value, or the pressure rises above a certain limit, the valve opens and lets out water.
+The TPR, temperature and pressure relief valve is typically mounted on the top or side of the tank.
+When the temperature inside the tank exceeds a certain value or the pressure rises above a certain limit, the valve opens and lets out water.
 Cool water entering the tank lowers both temperature and pressure.
 Without the valve, the rise in temperature or pressure could damage the tank and pipes or, in some cases, even cause the tank to burst.
 Every TPR valve includes a handle so it can be manually operated.
 It’s a good idea to test TPR valves regularly.

 Test the Garage Door Balance Spring

-This task should be performed at least once a year.
-It’s simple.
-If you have a garage door opener, with the door in the closed position, disengage the opener by pulling the red handle on the release rope.
 Manually lift the door about 1/2 way up.
-If balanced – the door will not fall closed or quickly jump open during the test.
-Watch this handy video from Liftmaster.
-While you’re checking the door, take a few minutes and spray the chain (if you have one – some openers are belt driven), the hinges and rollers with a silicone based lubricant.
+If not properly balanced – the door will not fall closed or quickly jump open during the test.
+While you’re checking the door, take a few minutes and spray the chain or belt, the hinges, and the rollers with a silicone-based lubricant.

 How to replace a garage door weatherstrip.